cruncher/sparky/README.md

 Similarly, if there is no <code>data-ctrl</code> attribute in the html, there is no controller, so Sparky uses the model as scope.

-Where a <code>data-model</code> attribute is not given, the controller is called with one argument, <code>node</code>.

-Either or both <code>data-model</code> and <code>data-ctrl</code> can be defined for Sparky to template the contents of the node.
+Either or both <code>data-model</code> and <code>data-ctrl</code> can be defined for Sparky to template the contents of a node.

 Sparky also understands how to bind to some SVG attributes.
 Read more about <a href="#sparky-templates">Sparky templates</a>.